 How do investment firms contribute to M&A deals?

-What is the overall outlook for M&A in 2026 and beyond?
+What’s the overall outlook for M&A deals in 2026 and beyond?

 Key Takeaways

-- M&A momentum returned in 2025 and is accelerating into 2026, with fewer but larger deals driven by AI, infrastructure, and strategic scale rather than incremental growth.
+- M&A deals picked up pace in 2025, gearing up steam into 2026, with a trend of fewer, larger deals being driven by AI, infrastructure, and strategic scale, rather than incremental growth.

 .avif)